 Symbol Group: New 52-week Highs and Lows Publisher: StockCharts.com and Dow Jones Update Frequency: Intraday or End-of-day (EOD) Current Symbols: Catalog link

 The high-low data is available for several exchanges and from different sources.
 This article details these sources and explains the methods used in the calculations, which can result in different values for the similar indicators.
-First, the StockCharts data feed includes high-low indicators based on data from Dow Jones & Co, publisher of the Wall Street Journal.
-Indicators from this data source will have the words “Dow Jones” in the name and these are updated at the end of the day (EOD).
+First, the StockCharts data feed includes high-low indicators based on data from Dow Jones & Co, publisher of The Wall Street Journal.
+Indicators from this data source will have the words “Dow Jones” in the name and these are updated at the end of each day (EOD).
 The next three high-low data groups are sourced from StockCharts, but with different methods.
-First, StockCharts calculates and publishes its own high-low indicators for several key exchanges, including the AMEX, Nasdaq, NYSE, TSE, and TSX Venture.
-Second, StockCharts provides high-low lists on the Predefined Scans page and the totals are shown for each exchange.
+First, StockCharts calculates and publishes its own high-low indicators for several key exchanges, including the AMEX, Nasdaq, NYSE, TSE and TSX Venture.
+Second, StockCharts provides high-low lists on the Predefined Scans page, where the totals are shown for each exchange.
 Third, users can generate their own high-low lists through the Advanced Scan Workbench.
 The next sections will expand on the different methods.

 Data from StockCharts may differ from other sources due to component changes and data adjustments.
 With over 10,000 securities in our symbol universe, exchange listings change and require updates on a regular basis.
 Also note that StockCharts uses dividend-adjusted data for its calculations, while other sources, such as Dow Jones, use non-adjusted data.
 The chart below shows a comparison of NYSE high-low indicators based on StockCharts calculations and Dow Jones data.
 Notice that the Dow Jones values are consistently lower than the StockCharts values because Dow Jones does not include ETFs in its calculations.

-The new highs and new lows lists on the Predefined Scans page are updated throughout the day and the final update occurs around an hour after the close.
+The new highs and new lows lists on the Predefined Scans page are updated throughout the day, with the final update occurring around an hour after the close.
 In addition to the normal screening criteria, these results are also filtered by volume to remove thinly-traded securities.
 A security must average at least 40,000 shares of daily volume over the past 20 days to qualify for this screen.
 This requirement reduces the security universe and may account for differences between the indicator total and the total shown on the Predefined Scan table.

 The chart example below shows the NYSE high-low indicators based on Dow Jones data.
 First, the main window shows the cumulative Net New Highs Line, which is based on NYSE New Highs-New Lows - Dow Jones ($NYHLDJ).
 The green histogram shows NYSE New Highs - Dow Jones ($NYHGHDJ) and the red histogram shows NYSE New Lows - Dow Jones ($NYLOWDJ).
 For reference, Net New Highs ($NYHLDJ) is shown in the lower indicator window.
 Notice how this indicator fluctuates above/below the zero line as new highs exceed new lows and then new lows exceed new highs.
 Click here for a live version of this chart.